DJ Pryor: Artistry

 Pryor cites Eddie Murphy, Martin Lawrence, Chris Tucker and Flip Wilson as early influences on his style.
 Pryor's stand-up routines are based on his real life.

 Personal life

-Pryor resides in Clarksville, Tennessee.
-He is married to Shanieke Pryor since 2015.
-Pryor has three children.
-His eldest son, Jabari, was born in 2011 to Latosha Roberson.
-Two kids together with his wife Shanieke Pryor.
-In 2017, his second son Kingston Pryor was born.
-December 7, 2020 Pryor released a video announcing the birth of his daughter Zaria Pryor.
-In 2019, a home video of him and his 19-month old son babbling went viral.
+Pryor resides in Clarksville, Tennessee with his family.
+He has been married to Shanieke Pryor since 2015.
+Pryor has two sons, Jabari and Kingston, and a daughter, Zaria.
+Older son, Jabari was born in 2011 from a previous relationship.
+Kingston (born 2017) and Zaria (born 2020) with his wife, Shanieke.
+Pryor is Christian.

+In 2019, a home video of him "conversing" with then 19-month old Kingston went viral.
 Author Jenny Anderson and Al Race of the Center on the Developing Child at Harvard University remark that Pryor's interaction with his son demonstrates a social-feedback loop called serve-and-return which contributes to child development.
-Pryor is Christian.